 Octopus Agile charges more for energy consumed in the normal peak hours of 4-7pm - to encourage a flattening out of the usual evening spike in daily demand.
 If you delay setting off your dishwasher, or plugging in your EV until the price dips, you'll be saving money and minimising your carbon footprint too.
 This is because the price is a good indicator of the carbon-intensity of the electricity you are consuming.
 Lowest prices mean supply from solar and wind is greater than expected demand.

 And the best bit?
-When renewables are producing the most, the Agile price drops below zero - meaning you get paid for every unit of electricity you consume.
+When renewables are producing the most, the Octopus Agile price drops below zero - meaning you get paid for every unit of electricity you consume.

-How to choose an EV tariff
+How to choose the best EV tariff

 Choosing between the tariffs becomes difficult because of the specific benefits that utilities bundle in to their EV tariffs.